-The Care-a-Van is a mobile COVID-19 vaccination clinic that serves people across Washington state.
+The Care-a-Van is a mobile health clinic that serves people across Washington state.
 We work closely with community partners and local health jurisdictions (LHJ) or departments to increase access to vaccine for priority communities.
 To submit a request to have a DOH Care-a-Van at your event, please fill out the online form below and someone will reach out to you within 5-10 business days from the date of submission.

 To help us better coordinate, we ask that you submit your requests at least 15 days in advance of the event.
 You do not need to have all the event details finalized before submitting a request form.
 Requests will be fulfilled based on Care-a-Van staff and vaccinator availability.
 For questions about the Care-a-Van, email firstname.lastname@example.org.